 Lorene Wales, Ph.D.

 Dr. Lorene Wales is an associate professor in the Department of Cinema-Television at Regent University specializing in film production, production management, sound design and editing, and race and gender issues in the media.
-She is the director of MFA programs in cinema-television producing and directing.
+She is the chair of the Cinema-Television department.

 Dr. Wales has served as a professional filmmaker and educator for more than 20 years.
 She has served in Hollywood for ten years, where she has worked on high-budget feature films.
 She is the co-executive producer for the film First Landing, which aired on the ABC Family Channel.
 At Regent, she teaches courses on scheduling and budgeting, producing for cinema, advanced motion picture production, sound design, and race and gender in motion pictures.